How to use Apple AirPods with an Android phone

+While the Apple Watch is still completely tied to iPhones and iOS only, Apple took a different approach with its earbuds, and made them compatible with anything that has a Bluetooth connection.
+You do get more of the advanced features like dynamic head tracking, Personalised Spatial Audio and easy switching between devices if you have Apple devices, but you can still use them for their essential function.

-Unlike the Apple Watch, Apple's wireless earphones aren't just compatible with iOS devices.
-It's also possible to use Apple AirPods with an Android phone like a normal pair of Bluetooth headphones.
+So, yes, it is possible to use Apple AirPods (3rd gen) or AirPods Pro with an Android phone like any other pair of Bluetooth earphones.

+The pairing process isn't quite as visually pleasing or convenient as using your AirPods Pro with an iPhone, but it's still simple enough, and once connected you don't lose too many features.
+Or at least, none of the important ones.

-Here's how to connect your Apple AirPods to an Android device and the features they offer.
+Here's how to connect your Apple AirPods or AirPods Pro to an Android device and the features they offer.

-How to connect Apple AirPods to your Android device
+How to connect Apple AirPods or AirPods Pro to your Android phone

-Connecting the Apple AirPods to an Android phone works in the same way as connecting any device via Bluetooth.
+Connecting the Apple AirPods to an Android device works in the same way as connecting any device via Bluetooth.
+To pair them, simply follow the instructions in the video above, or the steps below:

 - Open the Bluetooth settings on your Android device.